dearnil/dearnil/README.md

-- 👋 Hi, I’m @dearnil
+- 👋 Hi, I’m Nilesh
-- 👀 I’m interested in AI & Machine Learning
+- 👀 I do automation testing for the web, mobile, ios as well as for the API.
+Also I do some personal projects for the web and API development.
-- 🌱 I’m currently working at a Quality Kiosk as Quality Engineer Trainee
+- 🌱 I’m currently working at a Quality Kiosk as an Automation Engineer.
-- 💞️ I’m looking for an opportunity in AI and Machine Learning
+- 💞️ I’m looking for an opportunity in Automation testing.
 - 📫 You can reach me via e-mail: nileshpanchal9141@gmail.com

 <!---